A Closer Look on Memorization in Tabular Diffusion Model: A Data-Centric Perspective: Experiments

 Table~\ref{tab:compare_other_methods} summarizes the performance of our proposed DCM method, which combines memorization-aware filtering (DC) with data augmentation (TCM).
 We evaluate DCM on three generative models (TabDDPM, CTGAN, TVAE) and three datasets (\textsc{Default}, \textsc{Shoppers}, \textsc{Adult}), comparing it to strong baselines including TCM, TCMP, and SMOTE.

-\textbf{Obs.1}: DCM consistently achieves the lowest memorization ratios.
-For example, on \textsc{Default} with TabDDPM, DCM reduces memorization to $15.79\%$, outperforming TCM ($16.76\%$) and TCMP ($18.00\%$).
-Similar patterns are observed across other models and datasets.
+\textbf{Obs.1: Superior Memorization Reduction by DCM.} Across all model–dataset combinations, DCM consistently achieves the lowest memorization ratios.
+For instance, on \textsc{Default} with TabDDPM, DCM reduces memorization to $15.79\%$, outperforming both TCM ($16.76\%$) and TCMP ($18.00\%$).
+Similar trends are observed for other models and datasets, confirming DCM’s effectiveness in suppressing memorization.

-\textbf{Obs.2}: DCM also maintains strong utility.
-On \textsc{Adult}, TabDDPM+DCM yields a Shape Score of $98.27\%$ and a Trend Score of $96.71\%$, outperforming SMOTE and matching or exceeding TCM and TCMP.
-This demonstrates DCM’s ability to balance memorization reduction with sample quality.
+\textbf{Obs.2: Strong Utility Preservation of DCM.} In addition to reducing memorization, DCM maintains high downstream utility.
+On \textsc{Adult}, TabDDPM+DCM attains a Shape Score of $98.27\%$ and a Trend Score of $96.71\%$, surpassing SMOTE and matching or exceeding TCM and TCMP.
+These results highlight DCM’s ability to achieve a favorable balance between memorization mitigation and sample fidelity.